Sweet Minou Mystery

 April had lived abroad in France where she trained as a chocolatier, and she had to admit she did not miss home too much while she was gone.
 Not the dog-breath heat in summer, not the uneven storms and tornado warnings, not the simple squared buildings and sprawl.
 It was not the kind of place a person usually fantasized about, but once she returned, and settled back in, and let it unfurl naturally around her, she came to love it - or at least, respect it for nurturing her.
 She could live simply here, with her family and friends, and she was thankful for that.
 And here, away from it all, she could learn to forget about what she’d lost in France.

-April removed her chocolate-work headscarf and chef’s coat, slipped her tattered jean jacket on, and headed up the stairs again - but this time, instead of rounding into the shop, she headed up to her apartment for the mystery picture, and then cut a straight line down the sidewalk, down a few blocks of brick buildings of varied height and window trim, and made her way to one particular little square of bricks, Dark Night Comics, in the cool bright March daylight.
+April removed her chocolate-work headscarf and chef’s coat, slipped her tattered jean jacket on, and headed up the stairs again - but this time, instead of rounding into the shop, she headed up to her apartment for the mystery picture, and then cut a straight line down the sidewalk, down a few blocks of brick buildings of varied height and window trims, and made her way to one particular little square of bricks - Dark Night Comics - in the cool, bright March daylight.

 Theo Mackintosh had not owned the store very long, just a few years.
 In fact, he had started like his own sole employee, Julius (who was now in his twenties) had - as a kid with a side job in high school.
 Theo’s parents had had other plans for him which included dental or law school, and for a time he dabbled to please them, but he could only really focus his immense concentration on a few niche things.
 One happened to be comics.
 Another film stock.
 And another, tiny aquatic animals whose home he was tinkering with when April walked in the door that day.